LemmyNet/lemmy-ansible/UPGRADING.md

 - Amend your `vars.yml` file to respect the new changes
   - Optional: Add: `PICTRS__UPGRADE__CONCURRENCY` with a value between 32 and 512 depending on how much RAM/CPU you want to dedicate to the upgrade process.
 A value of 32 used about 2.5GB of RAM for the migration.
   - Optional: Curl `/internal/prepare_upgrade` to minimise downtime while upgrading.
 See [the instructions below](https://github.com/LemmyNet/lemmy-ansible#update-your-pict-rs-sled-database-optional) or the official documentation [here](https://git.asonix.dog/asonix/pict-rs/releases#user-content-upgrade-preparation-endpoint)
 - Run your regular deployment.
 Example: `ansible-playbook -i inventory/hosts lemmy.yml --become`

-### Upgrading to 1.3.1 (Lemmy 0.19.1)

-This is a very minor release but fixes issues relating to federation as part of the Lemmy update.

-#### Steps

-- `git pull && git checkout 1.3.1`
-- Run your regular deployment.
-Example: `ansible-playbook -i inventory/hosts lemmy.yml --become`

 ### Upgrading to 1.3.0 (Lemmy 0.19.0 & Pict-rs 0.4.7)